 The first thing to consider is the furniture layout.
 If you have space in the bedroom for two single beds, consider positioning the 3-year-old’s bed closest to the door, as to not to disturb the older child during the night.
 If you’re tight on space, opt for bunk beds.
 The 7-year-old can sleep on top while the 3-year-old can bottom bunk.

 Bunk beds are great for saving floor space, allowing you to create a play area that both siblings can enjoy.
+They also make for great sleepover beds.

 Floor mats, cushions, and soft larger items are perfect for outlining the area and fun for both children’s play.
 Place the older child’s toys in accessible storage boxes, but higher than the floor, so your youngest can’t easily reach them.